 Inquisitor's Verdict: A strong asset.
 Sweet skin fade.
 Original gender/orientation irrelevant.

 Article continues after the video below

 Senpai, please notice me senpai!
 Let's be honest, who amongst us, no matter how strong and unfeeling, hasn't felt like squealing this at some point?
 In the case of Persona 4's Kanji Tatsumi though, you might not want him to notice you.
-The rumours are he's angry, violent, a typical delinquent.
-Get to know him a little better, though, and you realise the dark, rough exterior holds a soft and sensual centre, much like a delicious, naked Ferrero Rocher.
+The rumors are he's angry, violent, a typical delinquent.
+Get to know him a little better, though, and you realize the dark, rough exterior holds a soft and sensual center, much like a delicious, naked Ferrero Rocher.

 Social Link Level: Supa Kawaii Rank 5